Middle Passage: Sailors and crew

 While the owners and captains of slave ships could expect vast profits, the ordinary sailors were often inadequately paid and subject to brutal discipline.
 Sailors often had to live and sleep without shelter on the open deck for the entirety of the Atlantic voyage as the entire space below deck was occupied by enslaved people.

 A crew mortality rate of around 20% was expected during a voyage, with sailors dying as a result of disease (specifically malaria and yellow fever), flogging or slave uprisings.
 A high crew mortality rate on the return voyage was in the captain's interests as it reduced the number of sailors who had to be paid on reaching the home port.
 Crew members who survived were frequently cheated out of their wages on their return.

 The sailors were often employed through coercion as they generally knew about and hated the slave trade.
 In port towns, recruiters and tavern owners would induce sailors to become very drunk (and indebted) and then offer to relieve their debt if they signed contracts with slave ships.
 If they did not, they would be imprisoned.
 Sailors in prison had a hard time getting jobs outside of the slave ship industry since most other maritime industries would not hire "jail-birds", so they were forced to go to the slave ships anyway.

-Profit and Economics
+Profit and economics

 The violence was done out of economic motives.
 Captains of the ships and investors tried to balance profit with survival by overcrowding ships and lowering rations to maximize gains.
-Some captains were even granted bonuses if the death tolls were lower, yet it was still a system that produced something called “calculated cruelty,” in which human lives were seen as opportunity costs versus profits.
+Some captains were even granted bonuses if the death tolls were lower, yet it was still a system that produced something called "calculated cruelty," in which human lives were seen as opportunity costs versus profits.
 Voyages to Brazil or the Caribbean, due to distance and tropical disease saw higher mortality rates than those to North America.
-By the nineteenth century, mortality still remained devastatingly high even with improvements to the ships.
+By the 19th century, mortality still remained devastatingly high even with improvements to the ships.